Lyapunov criteria for robust forward completeness of distributed parameter systems: Discussion

 where $x(t) \in X:=\R^n$, $u \in \Uc:=L^\infty(\R_+,\R^m)$, and the nonlinearity is as follows: \begin{ass} $f$ is continuous on $\R^n\tm\R^m$ and is Lipschitz continuous in $x$ on bounded sets. \end{ass}

-This assumption ensures that for any initial condition and any input, the corresponding mild solution (in the sense of Caratheodory) of \eqref{eq:ODE-AnS99-comparison} exists and is unique on a certain finite interval.
-Furthermore, the flow $\phi$ is well-defined, and $\Sigma:=(X,\Uc,\phi)$ is a well-defined control system with the BIC property, see \cite[Theorem 1.16, Proposition 1.20]{}.
+This assumption ensures that for any initial condition $x \in X$ and any input $u\in\Uc$, the corresponding maximal solution (in the sense of Caratheodory) $\phi(\cdot,x,u)$ of \eqref{eq:ODE-AnS99-comparison} exists and is unique on a certain finite interval.
+Furthermore, $\Sigma:=(X,\Uc,\phi)$ is a well-defined control system with the BIC property, see \cite[Theorem 1.16, Proposition 1.20]{Mir23}.

 Let $R$ be finite, and let $\Dc$ be the set of disturbances as defined by \eqref{eq:disturbance-set}.

 Recall that a map $f:\R^n \to \R_+$ is called \emph{proper} if the preimage of any compact subset of $\R_+$ is compact in $\R^n$.